Orloxx23/vlresports/README.md

 curl -X GET http://localhost:5000/api/v1/teams/{team_id}
 ```

 Please refer to the <a href="https://vlresports.vercel.app">API documentation</a> for more detailed usage instructions and examples.
 You can also try out the API using the interactive documentation provided by <a href="https://app.swaggerhub.com/apis-docs/Orloxx23/Valorant-Esports/" target="_blank">Swagger UI</a>.
+If you want more technical documentation, you can go to <a href="https://deepwiki.com/Orloxx23/vlresports">Deep Wiki/vlresports</a>

 ## 📚 API Endpoints